OSGeo/PROJ/docs/source/community/rfc/rfc-3.rst

 iterations behind the most recent standard.
 C++ is two iterations behind.
 Following the rules in this RFC the required C standard used in PROJ is at allowed to be two iterations behind the most recent standard.
-That means that a change to C99 is possible, as long as the PROJ PSC aknowledges such a change.
+That means that a change to C99 is possible, as long as the PROJ PSC acknowledges such a change.

 When a new standard for either C or C++ is released PROJ should consider changing its requirement to the next standard in the line.
 For C++ that means a